 - the retail industry (excluding purely online businesses)

 - the health care sector, including public health employees

 - educational institutions, including pre-schools, schools and tertiary institutions (other than establishments providing only online teaching)

 - correctional and detention centres

-- places of public entertainment or instruction (including cinemas, museums, galleries, cultural institutions and casinos).
+- places of public entertainment or instruction (including cinemas, museums, galleries, cultural institutions, libraries and casinos)

 The new Section in the Act also allows for other types of employment to be prescribed by Regulations, and these Regulations will be developed by the State Insurance Regulatory Authority (SIRA).

 These new provisions apply to casual workers in the above areas of employment if they have worked on one or more of the 21 days before their date of injury.
 They also apply to workers who contracted COVID-19 before 14 May 2020 when the amendments were passed and the Regulations to be developed by SIRA will provide more guidance as to when and how this will be implemented.